Eurfirst Trip to Annecy

 Just before the Fete de la Musique, June 21, the city fills with animated film buffs who come for Annecy's International Animated Film Festival, which is one of the largest international film festivals in the world.

 A short ride from the lake is the village of Menthon with its historic chateau where the famed St. Bernard was born.
-It is easy to understand how a young man who grew up in the Savoy would have been inspired to build hospices to protect travellers trying to cross the Alps.
+It is easy to understand how a young man who grew up in the Savoy would have been inspired to build hospices to protect travelers trying to cross the Alps.
 The beautiful mountains beckon in the distance but the traveller who arrives here in late fall or winter appreciates both the beauty of the snow and the hazards it posed to pilgrams traveling on foot.

 The Main Canal through Annecy